 Perhaps the first and most important thing you have to consider is the legality of your online business.
 Make sure that you are not breaking any laws so that you and your reputation wonӴ be in jeopardy.

 In addition to that, you must be aware of the several laws that come along with online businesses such as tax rules.

 You have to be aware of the different taxation conditions of different states and countries because since you will be having a business online, people from different parts of the world will more or less become your customers or potential business partners.

 You must also be aware of the process for paying federal and state taxes for online businesses.
 Maybe you will have some questions such as:

 “Do I need a tax ID number?”, “Do I need to file specific paper works or forms?”, “How do I begin to pay federal and state taxes?”, etc.

-You should also be aware that a lot of states impose "sales" taxes on items that are purchased by the residents of their state.
-For you not to get in trouble or end up getting dazed and confused with the many laws and conditions of taxes and your online business, you can try to consult a lawyer knowledgeable in these matters.
+Be aware that many states impose sales taxes on items that are purchased by the residents of their state.
+To avoid legal issues that might arise from the many laws and conditions of taxes and your online business, you should consult a lawyer who is knowledgeable in these matters.